weld/core/readme.txt

-The Web Beans RI currently comes with a two examples, webbeans-numberguess (a war example) and webbeans-translator (an EJB example).
+Web Beans currently comes with a two examples, webbeans-numberguess (a war example) and webbeans-translator (an EJB example).
 Before running the examples, you'll need to ensure your server supports Web Beans.